datafeedr/datafeedr-woocommerce-importer/readme.txt

 * **Easy-to-use Interface** - Create an affiliate store in just a few minutes!

-* **NO Datafeeds** - No need to download, import and parse large, unorganized CSV or XML files.
+* **NO Data Feeds** - No need to download, import and parse large, unorganized CSV or XML files.
 Datafeedr does all of that for you!

 * **Powerful Product Search** - Search across multiple affiliate networks and merchants simultaneously.
 Filter products by name, description, network, merchant, brand, price, sale price, discount percentage, currency, sale status and more.